azgm07/azgm07/README.md

 I've had experience working as a Quality Engineer and Software Developer, where I've honed my skills in C#, .NET, and Unity3D.
 I believe in constantly learning and pushing boundaries, both in my professional and personal endeavors.

-Games have been an integral part of my life, igniting a deep passion within me that extends beyond mere play.
-I am driven to pursue a professional career in game development, encompassing various facets such as 3D art, narrative design, and coding.
-To realize my dreams as a game developer, I deliberately chose the path of Computer Engineering in my professional journey.

 ## Knowledge & Technologies

 - <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/csharp/csharp-original.svg" width="20" /> C#